KentBersabalPersonal/C-Lessons-by-KentZel/README.md

 # C Lessons by KentZel

-Hey!
+Hello po!
 This repository is where I'm documenting my journey learning C — one concept at a time.
 Each file focuses on a single topic, with simple, easy-to-follow code so I (and anyone else learning) can look back and understand exactly what's going on.

 If you're also just starting out with C, feel free to browse around, learn alongside me, or fork this repo for your own practice!